Mantua – Venice: bike & boat with MS Ave Maria

 - 7 overnight stays with breakfast

-- lunch packages and supper on board (drinks are not inclusive)
+- 6 x dinner on board (drinks are not inclusive)

-- bedding and towels, 1 x per week cabin cleaning
+- Bedding and towels, 1 x per week cabin cleaning, daily quick cleaning of the cabin

 Worth knowing about your trip with the Ave Maria